 The Committee on Disability Rights shall consider any and all matters pertaining to legal issues affecting people with disabilities, including but not limited to (a) development, promotion, analysis and/or comment on proposed, pending or existing legislation, regulations, or governmental policies or procedures, (b) education of the legal community, government and the general public, (c) provision of forum for discussion of important public issues, and (d) involvement in law reform activities.

-This Committee was established on June 1, 1982 and is co-chaired by Allison Morris, Esq. and Joseph Ranni.
+This Committee was established on June 1, 1982 and is co-chaired by Alison Morris, Esq. and Joseph Ranni.
 Esq.

 Disability Law and Practice